-Obviously marketing and sales get involved here.
 Marketing has to generate new revenue opportunities, maybe identify new markets to enter.
-And then the sales team obviously has to nurture the leads from marketing and then go and execute on the sales process to get you this growth.
+Then, the sales team obviously has to nurture the leads from marketing and then go and execute on the sales process to get you this growth.
 The research and development team, obviously, will have to work on those new products, as well as improve existing products, so their products fare well in the market.
 And the manufacturing and other services teams may have to either create additional capacity or introduce new manufacturing lines or manufacturing plants to support these growth goals.
 These “things to do” that originated from the corporate OKR will essentially become the department OKRs.

 So, this is a department OKR of the marketing department, which essentially would align with the corporate OKR, “Grow revenue.”
-And specifically, it would tie back to the key result, which is, enter new geographies or increase the number of countries that we operate in from 10 to 15.
+And specifically, it would tie back to the key result to enter new geographies or increase the number of countries that we operate in from 10 to 15.

-In many cases, you can actually stop with this.
-Basically, you’re going to have a corporate OKR, and then department OKRs, assign the individual key results of these OKRs to, let’s say, other individual people within the department, right?
-Say open sales office Milan key results could be assigned to a particular director of marketing or somebody who’s in charge of those types of things.
+With this set up, the organization essentially has the corporate OKR, the department OKRs, and then they assign the individual key results of these OKRs to other individual people within the department.
+The key result to open a sales office in Milan could be assigned to a particular director.
 Hiring a VP of sales could obviously be assigned to HR or a HR Rep, who’s not necessarily in the department, but maybe the HR department actually can create their own OKRs, which will align in turn to penetrate this particular Italian market OKR.

-And then the KR for increasing new leads from zero to 30, or maybe get 30 new leads, could be given to the digital marketing team or the online marketing team, which is part of the marketing department, or the head of the team who will execute on that.
+And then the KR for increasing new leads from zero to 30 could be given to the digital marketing team or the online marketing team, which is part of the marketing department.
 So, the point being, you can basically have company-wide or corporate OKRs, and then department OKRs and then be done with it.

 Now, what is the best practice?